Breakdown of Service Time¶

 As mentioned in the introduction, service time for a single QMI depends on the system load; that is, how many other QMIs are present at a given time.
 During periods of heavy load, wait time in the two queues may contribute to increased service times.
 D-Wave has no control over system load under normal operating conditions.
 Therefore, it is not possible to guarantee that service time targets can be met.
 Service time measurements described in other D-Wave documents are intended only to give a rough idea of the range of experience that might be found under varying conditions.

-You can apply one or more postprocessing utilities to the raw samples returned by the QPU.
-As shown in Fig. 55, postprocessing (red) works in parallel with sampling (blue), so that the computation times overlap except for postprocessing the last batch of samples.
+As shown in Fig. 65, online postprocessing (red) works in parallel with sampling (blue), so that the computation times overlap except for postprocessing the last batch of samples.
 In this diagram, the time consumed by gathering small batches of samples are marked by vertical blue lines.
 Within execution of a QMI, gathering the current set of samples takes place concurrently with postprocessing for the previous set of samples (red boxes), which is applied to batches of samples as they are returned by the QPU.
-As illustrated by Fig. 55, only the time for postprocessing the last set of samples (the rightmost red box) is not overlapped with sampling.
+As illustrated by Fig. 65, only the time for postprocessing the last set of samples (the rightmost red box) is not overlapped with sampling.

 Postprocessing overhead is designed not to impose any delay to QPU access for the next QMI, because postprocessing of the last batch takes place concurrently with the next QMI’s programming time.